frederic-baucher/q4eef/README.md

 |         | Matching$ | not tested            |                    |

 ## Storage repository : pivots
 The file exported from the creator tool has to be stored in the [__pivots__](https://github.com/frederic-baucher/q4eef/tree/main/bank) directory of this Github repository.
 Any additional file (for instance, images) has to be stored in the same place.
-All the file must follow the __q4eef naming convention__.
+All the files must follow the __q4eef naming convention__.

 ## Naming convention : q4eef
 Any exported exercise file __MUST__ have a name __COMPLIANT__ with the naming convention.